lenz47/lenz47/README.md

 - 👋 Hi, I’m @lenz47
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning to code in python

 <!---